shaunmulligan/salesforceTemp/README.md

 ```

 In the browser, go to https://instance.salesforce.com/apex/CasePage, where instance is whatever prefix is in the URL, e.g. na17.
 You should see a list of the most recent 20 Cases - fire the web service call again and the page should automatically update.

-If you want to understand Force.com a bit be